atreynolds36/GTNexus-Mobile/README.md

 the camera, storage, geolocation, etc. To add a plugin, enter the following command inside an already built phone gap application (in the folder containing the www/plugins/platform/etc folders)

-'cordova plugin add <repository-of-plugin>'
+`cordova plugin add <repository-of-plugin>`

-Run this command this check if the plugin added correctly	->	'cordova plugin ls' More information on the plugins can be found [here](http://docs.phonegap.com/en/3.3.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide)
+Run this command this check if the plugin added correctly	->	`cordova plugin ls`

+More information on the plugins can be found [here](http://docs.phonegap.com/en/3.3.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide)
 Here is a list of some of the most popular and useful available plugins.
 This information can be found in the Phone gap documentation under API reference,